amirshane/dihnosir/README.md

 Citation
 --------
-If you use DIHNOSIR in a scientific publication, we would appreciate citations: (paper in publishing process)
+If you use DIHNOSIR in a scientific publication, we would appreciate citations of our [preprint](https://amirpouya.us/DIHNOSIR.pdf).